yaniveliash/gitlab-jobs-to-rabbitmq/README.md

 A consumer listen on that queue and invoke API call back to Gitlab with the constructed API URL to grab the particular job console output.

-It then transform the data into json and ship it to Elasticsearch cluster.
+It then transform each line from the console output into an Elasticsearch document and ship it to the cluster.

-## Backend listener from gitlab
+## Web listener from gitlab
+`web_listener.py`

 Listening on port 8080
-Acceping GET requests with 5 payloads
+Acceping 5 URL Query payload:

 - job_id
 - project_id